Petroochio/ATLAS-Masters-Code-Camp/Classes/Day4.md

 # ATLAS Code Camp: Day 4

 ## Recap with Breakout
 Today we will do a recap by building the game breakout.
-This activity is based on the [excellent tutorial](https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript) from Mozilla for JavaScript.
+This activity is based on the [excellent tutorial](https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript) from Mozilla for JavaScript Game Development.

 ### Getting Started
 Let's get our basic Processing setup going.
 Remember the `setup` and `draw` functions we are defining are automatically called by processing at run time.